whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #23<br/>Practice bravery</div>
 </b><div class="rev-act-body">Think of a fear that you're avoiding right now.
-You may have lied to someone and you're afraid of owning up to it, or you're afraid of quitting an unsatisfying job or asking an attractive person on a date.
+You may have lied and you're afraid to admit it, or you're afraid to quit an unsatisfying job.
 Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>